davidchase/stream-rename/README.md

 A simple stream transform that renames files/directories.

-This module makes no assumptions how you read or write the stream
+This module makes no assumptions how you read or write streams.

-but only how you transform it.

 Usage
 =====